 Ya-Huei Kuo, Ph.D.

-- 2008 to 2014 - Assistant professor, Division of Hematopoietic Stem Cell and Leukemia Research, Beckman Research Institute at City of Hope, Duarte, CA
+2008 to 2014 - Assistant Professor, Division of Hematopoietic Stem Cell and Leukemia Research, Beckman Research Institute of City of Hope, Duarte, CA

 Molecular Genetics of Hematopoietic Stem Cells and Leukemia Stem Cells

 Acute myeloid leukemia (AML) is the most common type of leukemia in adults with approximately 20,000 new cases and 10,000 deaths each year in the United States.
 Despite considerable improvement of survival rates for patients with leukemia over the past 50 years, the overall five-year relative survival rate for AML patients is only approximately 20 percent.